ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Developing Callback Plugins
 +++++++++++++++++++++++++++

-Callback plugins are created by creating a new class with the Base(Callbacks) class as the parent
+Callback plugins are created by creating a new class with the Base(Callbacks) class as the parent:

 .. code-block:: python